code-423n4/2022-05-aura/README.md

 in future they will be the voting token for our on chain governance.
 The lock duration is 17 weeks and rewards a distributed in 1 week epochs.

 ![Aura Rewards](https://user-images.githubusercontent.com/97352567/167505104-c785b31c-8afb-4a51-9281-d0151e7646be.jpg)

+## Contracts Of Interest

+### AuraLocker.sol

+Allows for rolling 16 week lockups of AURA for vlAURA, and provides balances available at each epoch (1 week).
+Also receives auraBAL from `CvxStakingProxy` and redistributes.
+Major changes from CvxLocker implementation include addition of voting delegation.

+### Booster.sol

+Main deposit contract; keeps track of pool info & user deposits; distributes rewards.
+They say all paths lead to Rome, and the Booster is no different.
+This is where it all goes down.
+It is responsible for tracking all the pools, it collects rewards from all pools and redirects it.
+The Booster is owned by the BoosterOwner contract and pools are added by PoolMangerV3 via PoolManagerProxy(s).
+No major changes from Convex other than adding support for multiple fee distros.

+### VoterProxy.sol

+VoterProxy whitelisted in the Balancer SmartWalletWhitelist that participates in Balancer governance.
+Also handles all deposits into VotingEscrow and into the gauges.
+This is the address that has the voting power.

+### Aura.sol

+The Aura token.
+Ability to mint additional aura tokens after the inflation period has ended.

+### CrvDepositor.sol

+Deposit 80:20-BAL:ETH BPT and recieve auraBAL 1:1.
+BPT is sent to the VoterProxy and locked for the max amount of time in the Balancer
+VotingEscrow contract.

+### CrvDepositorWrapper.sol

+Deposit BAL and recieve auraBAL.
+This contracts adds single sided BAL liquidity to the 80:20-BAL:ETH pool to recieve BPT and then converts
+BPT to auraBAL via CrvDepositor.